Justice4None/Project-ALE/README.md

 At some point, I will have gotten far enough in this endeavor to warrant buying a web domain, and with it will come a dedicated website.

-Also to be expected in the future is a conversion from Python into Unity.
-My knowledge of Python is sketchy enough as it is (at the time of writing, it is December 1st, 2019.), I have no current interest in jumping into something as distant and complex as Unity.
+Also to be expected in the future is a conversion from Python into Unity or C++.
+My knowledge of Python is sketchy enough as it is (at the time of writing, it is December 1st, 2019.), I have no current interest in jumping into something as distant and complex as Unity or as unknown to me as C++.
 Python is relatively similar to JavaScript, so most of my proficiency is based in my studies in JavaScript and React.

 Expect bi-weekly or monthly updates to this readme.